Beagle123/visualruby/examples/08_interrupt_exit/README.txt

 However, sometimes it's desirable to interrupt the window closing process to avoid data loss.
 Sometimes, you want the program to confirm that the user wants to discard the data on the form.
-Usually, asking, "Are you sure?"
+Usually, asking, "Are you sure you want to close?"

 There's a GTK event named "delete_event" that is fired before the window is destroyed.
 You can write this method to run before the window is destroyed: